ali-ghadimi/healthcare_device_simulation/README.md

 # Wearable Healthcare Device Simulation:

-The project was about simulating a wearable healthcare device, part of one of my MSC Data Scieence, Programming With Data, 2021.
+The project was about simulating a wearable healthcare device, part of one of my MSC Data Science, Programming With Data, 2021.

 The input data is randomly generated.
 The project's main challenge is finding a reasonable searching and possibly sorting algorithm to satisfy the program's scalability.